graphhopper/directions-api/docs-tour-optimization.md

 Define one or more vehicle as described below.
 You can specify whether your vehicle needs to come back to its home location or not.

-If you want your vehicle to come back to where it started, define it like this:
+If you want your vehicle to come back, specify it like this:

 ```json
 {